 Maintaining Solid Surface Sills

-In comparison to quartz, solid surface is prone to discoloration due to excessive heat exposure;very high temperatures can cause cracks.
+In comparison to engineered solutions, solid surface is prone to discoloration due to excessive heat exposure; very high temperatures can cause cracks.
 Items with sharp edges should not be placed on top of solid surface areas and natural stones like granite.
-Since they are synthetically composed, cleaning product solutions will have little negative effect over time.
+Since they are synthetically composed, cleaning product solutions will cause little damage over time.

 What’s the Final Verdict?

-If you’re looking for a spotless, high-end and natural-looking material that is resistant to heat,then engineered stone is for you.
-For a product with design versatility and a bolder look,then solid is a good option.
+If you’re looking for a spotless, high-end and natural-looking material that is resistant to heat, then engineered stone is for you.
+For a product with design versatility and a bolder look, then solid might be the better option.

 One More Thing to Consider